hyanwong/tutorials/demography.md

 However, **this simulation will run forever** unless we also specify some migration between the groups!
 To understand why, recall that ``msprime`` is a `coalescent`-based simulator.
-The simulation will run backwards-in-time, simulating until `all` samples have coalesced to a single common ancestor at each genomic location.
+The simulation will run backward-in-time, simulating until `all` samples have coalesced to a single common ancestor at each genomic location.
 However, with no migration between our two populations, samples in one population will never coalesce with samples in another population.